swissup/swissup.github.io/m2/argento/customization/boxed-full-width-and-standard-layout-types.md

 @page-wrapper__max-width | 1024px
 @page-wrapper__margin | 0px auto

-Put these variables into `_argento_custom.less` file and run static content deploy command according to [custom css tutorial](../custom-css/#example).
+Put these variables into the `_argento_custom.less` file and run the static content deploy command according to [custom css tutorial](../custom-css/#example).

-> Make sure, that you don't use [theme editor](../theme-editor/) layout section
+> Make sure that you don't use the [theme editor](../theme-editor/) layout section
 > in order to use layout less variables in `_argento_custom.less`

 ### Full-width layout

-Full width layout removes width from the content wrapper which makes wide content.
+Full width layout removes width from the content wrapper, thus widening the content area.

-> This layout type requires additional changes into content settings, like category
+> This layout type requires additional changes in the content settings, such as category
 > columns count, homepage slider and banner widths, etc.

 ![Full-Width layout](/images/m2/argento/customization/layout-types/full-width.png)

-Full-width layout uses following less variables:
+Full-width layout uses the following less variables:

 Variable | Value
 ---------|------